Donnesha Evans had never heard of United Educational Institute (UEI).

 She also hadn’t actively been pursuing an educational or career path when, last year, she first noticed a social media post that announced the opening of UEI’s new Las Vegas campus.

-The post mentioned UEI was offering a Dental Assistant program, a field Donnesha had longed to enter since she was a child.
-It also noted that students might be able to earn their high school diplomas while completing the program.
+The post mentioned UEI was offering a Dental Assistant Training Program, a field Donnesha had longed to enter since she was a child.

 In just nine months, she completed UEI’s Dental Assistant training program and became the first-ever student to graduate from the UEI Las Vegas campus, which opened in 2020.